jwikman/nab-al-tools/extension/README.md

 * The dictionary is a JSON file, one file per target language is created with the naming convention: `<language-code>.dts.json`.
 * Dictionary files are autmatically created when importing DTS translations.
   * Words are not automatically added to the word list.
 This is a manual process.
   * Required properties are `word` and `replacement`.
-The `settings` property is not required missing settings will be assigned a default values during runtime.
+  * The `settings` property is not required.
+Missing settings will be assigned a default values during runtime.
+See example below.
 * Use of the dictionary can be toggled with the setting `useDictionaryInDTSImport` (default `true`).

 ###### Example of a dictionary